Go back to our Graduate Program Homepage.

 Responsibility.
 You are responsible for all aspects of your thesis, although your advisor is the main person who can help you with these things.
 Use MR Lookup from the American Mathematical Society for bibliographical information.

 LaTeX.
 Your thesis must be prepared in LaTeX.
 We recommend you use, TeXShop (mac), TeXWorks (pc), or Overleaf (cloud).
-A zip file containing all relevant files, including a template for completing your thesis in LaTeX (Download Template).
+A zip file containing all relevant files, including a template for completing your thesis in LaTeX (Download Template link will be added soon).
+Or use this Overleaf Project Page.
 A good introduction for beginners is The Not So Short Introduction to LaTeX 2e.
 More links to LaTeX guides may be found at Latex Project.

 Deadlines.
 Keep a careful eye on Consultation and Submission deadlines.